davidseroussi/owkin-lung/README.md

 In order to understand the problem better, I familiarized myself with the dataset and took a look at the distributions and correlations of both radiomics and clinical data.
 I also visualized the scans to have a concrete representation of what I was analyzing.

 ### a) Images
 I had ideas about what could be done with the raw scans and their well segmented masks, but I also realized the challenges of having volumetric images; the only CNNs I had seen so far were for “flat” images.
-Because tumors are in 3D, information is contained in 3 directions which would be hard to extract with classic CNNs.
+Because tumors are in 3D, information is contained in 3 directions which would be hard to extract with traditional CNNs.

 ### b) Radiomics
 I found out that most radiomics features were not normally distributed, and were highly correlated between each other.
 This told me I would need to do some aggressive feature selection/engineering in order to get good generalized results, and not overfit the dataset.